gurucoyote/delphi-divination/README.md

 ## Purpose:

-- on startup, load a simple INI file with a set of ''cards' that define a name, a light and a drak side.
+- on startup, load a simple INI file with a set of ''cards' that define a name, a light and a dark side.
 - let the user draw one or more cards, randomly picking them from the deck, and randomly showing the light or dark side
 - show each card only onece, let the user re-shuffle the deck to start over